-We also focus on agri-enterprise - means by which rural poor farmers can earn an income from market oriented production - for two key reasons.
+We also focus on agri-enterprise - means by which rural poor farmers can earn an income from market oriented production through individual, group activities and formal small and medium enterprises (MSMEs) - for two key reasons.
 The first is that smallholder farming is an extremely vulnerable livelihood.
 By investing in agri-enterprises we will make livelihoods more resilient by increasing and diversifying rural household income streams.